TypeFox/typir/README.md

 Typir provides these core features:

 - Predefined types:
-  - primitives
+  - Primitives
-  - functions (with overloading)
+  - Functions (with overloading)
-  - classes
+  - Classes
-  - top, bottom
+  - Top, bottom
   - (more are planned)
+- Implementations for core type-checking services:
+  - Assignability
+  - Equality
+  - Conversion (implicit/coercion and explicit/casting)
+  - Type inference, i.e. determining the Typir type for a language node (e.g. an element of the current AST)
+  - Sub-typing
+  - Validation
 - Solutions for: circular type definitions, caching, operators
 - Meaningful and customizable error messages
 - The provided default implementations are customizable by dependency injection

 Typir does intentionally _not_ include ...

-- rules engines and constraint solving
+- Rule engines and constraint solving
-- formal proofs
+- Formal proofs
-- external DSLs for formalizing types
+- External DSLs for formalizing types

 ## NPM workspace